fieldrndservices/libssh2-labview/README.md

 3. Follow the on-screen instructions to complete the installation.

 Alternatively, the toolkit can be installed by: (i) downloading the source code and building the VIP, (ii) downloading a VIP from the [releases](https://github.com/fieldrndservices/libssh2-labview/releases) section of this project, or (iii) manually copying the VIs from the source code into a project.

+### Real-Time Target <a name="dependencies-installation-crio"/>

+Communication from a CompactRIO or PXI controller running the NI Linux Real-Time (RT) Operating System (OS) to a remote SSH or SFTP server or a real-time application is possible, but several dependencies must be installed _on the RT target_ in order to work.

+1. Follow the [Quick Start](https://github.com/fieldrndservices/libssh2-nilrt-ipk#quick-start) instructions for installing the libssh2 shared object (SO) onto the CompactRIO.
+This will place the `libssh2.so` file in the correct location on the CompactRIO.
+This SO is needed for the `libssh2lv.so` file.
+2. Follow the [Quick Start](https://github.com/fieldrndservices/libssh2lv-nilrt-ipk#quick-start) instructions for installing the libssh2lv shared object (SO) onto the CompactRIO.
+This will place the `libssh2lv.so` file in the correct location on the CompactRIO.
+This SO is needed for this LabVIEW toolkit's VIs to work.
+3. Install the [VIP](https://www.vipm.io/package/field_rnd_services_libssh2/) according to the [Desktop installation](#dependencies-installation-desktop) instructions.
+This will ensure the VIs are available for development.
+The VIs will be automatically deployed to the CompactRIO when the real-time application is either built and deployed as an RT executable or when running from within the development environment.

 ## Build